FREE SHIPPING on purchases over 1,500 CZK 📦

 Anovulatory cycles and hormone imbalances can then affect your overall health and daily functioning.

 The entire cycle is counted from the first day of menstruation.
-This day also begins the follicular phase, during which the body releases follicle-stimulating hormone (FSH), which promotes the maturation of the egg in the follicle and prepares it for imminent release.
-As ovulation approaches, the body produces luteinizing hormone (LH), which signals the release of the mature egg.
-On the day of ovulation, this egg leaves the ovary so that it can be fertilized by sperm.
+This day also marks the beginning of the follicular phase, during which the body releases follicle-stimulating hormone (FSH), which supports the maturation of the egg in the follicle and prepares it for early release.
+As ovulation approaches, the body produces luteinizing hormone (LH), which signals the release of a mature egg.
+On the day of ovulation, this egg leaves the ovary to be fertilized by sperm.

-After ovulation comes the luteal phase; the hormone progesterone promotes the thickening of the uterine lining in anticipation of a possible pregnancy.
-If fertilization does not occur during this time, menstruation occurs and the entire cycle repeats itself.
+After ovulation, the luteal phase begins; the hormone progesterone supports the thickening of the uterine lining in anticipation of a possible pregnancy.
+If fertilization does not occur during this time, menstruation begins, and the entire cycle repeats itself.

 5 signs of ovulation

-Shortly after ovulation, the body releases the hormone progesterone , which dominates the luteal phase.
-This causes a rise in body temperature .
+Shortly after ovulation, the body releases progesterone hormone, which dominates the luteal phase.
+This leads to an increase in body temperature.
 Tracking your basal body temperature regularly each cycle can give you an idea of when ovulation typically occurs during your cycle.

 Change in cervical fluid

-The cervix produces a fluid called cervical mucus, which serves to cleanse the female body and, in particular, makes it easier for sperm to reach a mature egg.
-The rise in hormones, specifically estrogen, just before ovulation increases the secretion of this fluid .
-During fertile days, the fluid becomes thinner and more stretchy, often likened to the consistency of egg whites . ( 1 )
+The cervix produces a fluid called cervical mucus, which serves to cleanse the female body and, in particular, facilitates sperm access to a mature egg.
+The surge in hormones, specifically estrogen, just before ovulation increases the secretion of this fluid.
+During fertile days, the fluid becomes thinner and more elastic, often being compared to egg white in consistency.
+(1)

-This symptom is not typical for all women and may not occur in every cycle.
-When you ovulate, you may feel a temporary sharp pain or cramp on one side of your lower abdomen .
-Mittelschmerz, as ovulation pain is often called, coincides with the peak of LH levels, when the follicle is enlarging but has not yet ruptured and released the egg.
-This can occur just before ovulation.
-It does not necessarily occur at the moment the egg is released from the ovary, but several hours to days before or after ovulation. ( 2 ) However, the pain should only be short-lived; if you experience it regularly, lasts for several hours, or completely eliminates you from normal activities, you should consult a doctor to be on the safe side.
+This sign is not typical for all women and may not even appear in every cycle.
+During ovulation, you may experience a temporary sharp pain or cramp on one side of your lower abdomen.
+So-called Mittelschmerz, as ovulatory pain is often called, coincides with peak LH levels when the follicle enlarges but has not yet ruptured and released the egg.
+It can therefore occur just before ovulation.
+It does not necessarily have to appear at the moment the egg is released from the ovary, but several hours to days before or after ovulation.
+(2) However, the pain should only be short-term; if you experience it regularly, it lasts several hours, or it completely prevents you from normal activities, it is advisable to consult a doctor.

-You may also experience increased sexual desire due to the surge in luteinizing hormone (LH) that occurs 24-36 hours before ovulation.
-This is your body’s way of telling you that it’s ready to support pregnancy. ( 3 )
+Due to the surge in luteinizing hormone (LH) that occurs 24-36 hours before ovulation, you may also experience an increased sex drive.
+This is your body's way of indicating that it supports conception.
+(3)

 Ovulation spotting or bleeding

-Although it’s not very common, some women experience light bleeding or spotting around the time of ovulation.
-This is likely related to higher levels of progesterone and luteinizing hormone. ( 4 ) It’s usually a few drops of light red or pink blood , and there’s no need to use any menstrual protection during this time.
+Although not very common, some women experience light bleeding or spotting during ovulation.
+This is probably related to higher levels of progesterone and luteinizing hormone.
+(4) It usually involves a few drops of light red or pink blood and no menstrual protection is needed at this time.

-However, spotting in the middle of your cycle can also be caused by other factors , such as hormonal birth control, pregnancy, or fibroids. ( 5 ) If you regularly experience heavy bleeding around ovulation, consider contacting your gynecologist.
+Mid-cycle spotting can also be caused by other factors, such as hormonal contraception, pregnancy, or fibroids.
+(5) If you regularly experience heavy bleeding during ovulation, consider contacting your gynecologist.

 How long is the fertile window?

-An egg released from the ovary survives in the female body for 12-24 hours .
-However, sperm can survive in the female body for up to several days and wait for the moment when the egg is ready.
-The so-called fertile period, during which you can get pregnant, is calculated as 3-7 days before ovulation and 1 day after ovulation .
-However, each woman may have a different length of menstruation, which is why you need to know yourself and your cycle in order to be able to determine your fertile days.
+An egg released from the ovary survives in the female body for 12-24 hours.
+However, sperm can survive in the female body for several days and wait for the moment the egg is ready.
+The so-called fertile window, during which you can conceive, is thus calculated as 3-7 days before ovulation and 1 day after ovulation.
+However, every woman may have a different menstrual length, so it is necessary to know yourself and your cycle to determine your fertile days.

 How to track your cycle?

-By measuring basal body temperature and monitoring cervical mucus, you can easily determine your fertile period, understand your cycle, and see if everything is working as it should in your body.
-You can use the so-called symptothermal method both for pregnancy planning and as a natural form of contraception.
+By measuring basal body temperature and tracking cervical mucus, you can easily determine your fertile window, and also understand your cycle and find out if everything is working as it should in your body.
+The so-called symptothermal method can be used both for planning pregnancy and as a natural form of contraception.

-Learn how to use the Symptothermal Method (STM) and find out how you can effectively determine your fertile period and track your menstrual cycle in Femvie's practical webinar.
+Learn how to work with the symptothermal method (STM) and find out how it can help you effectively determine your fertile window and track your menstrual cycle, in the Femvie practical webinar.